 Director: Nirmala S. Salgado, professor of religion; B.A., M.A., London; Ph.D., Northwestern

 The Interreligious Leadership Experiential Minor (IRLD) allows students at Augustana to explore various religious traditions, interreligious dialogue, and the application of such knowledge to private, government, non-profit, and advocacy work.
-Classes in the certificate program also focus on intercultural awareness and leadership skills.
+Classes in the minor program also focus on intercultural awareness and leadership skills.
 Students with an IRLD minor should be able to display interreligious competency in both an academic and practical sense.

 Students must apply to the program by sending a letter of intent to Dr. Nirmala Salgado or another advisor in Religion.
 The letter must include a description of ways in which study and leadership in interreligious dialogue will contribute to the student’s potential career goals.